EnricoMiccoli/nodal/README.md

 Default units are ampere and ohm.

-We can then execute `$ python solver.py netlist.csv` to get the list of node potentials (unit is volt).
+We can then execute `$ nodal-solver netlist.csv` to get the list of node potentials (unit is volt).

 Printed output:
 ```